Colleges That Don’t Require SAT or ACT Scores - 2024 List

 Whether you choose to write one of these exams or not is ultimately up to you, but knowing you have the option can alleviate some of your stress and help you feel more in control during the nerve-wracking application process!

 If you’re struggling with whether to write standardized tests or not, talking to our team at Quad Education might help.
-Getting professional insight can help you make informed choices about the admissions process!
+Getting college admissions support and expert insight can help you make informed choices about the application process!

 Subscribe to Our Newsletter